klowe27/volunteer-tracker/README.md

 Here's a screenshot of the homepage where a user can add projects and volunteers:
 <img src="./public/img/sample1.png">

-Here's a screenshot of the homepage where a user can view and sort their projects and volunteers.
+Here's a screenshot of the homepage where a user can view and sort their projects and volunteers:
 <img src="./public/img/sample2.png">